Stressed Out by Debt? You’re Not Alone

 Even though American Express may be laughing all the way to the bank, there is still good news!
 Although the debt relief industry gets a bad reputation due to shady actors and companies solely in it for profits (not very different from Amex or any other creditor) there are some debt relief companies that actually care about helping people escape the vicious minimum payment trap and want to help you take back control from high interest credit card debt.
 A debt consolidation or credit card consolidation program as it is most commonly referred to as, may actually be able to help you alleviate your debt burdens.
 Some of these companies will work with you and try to help resolve your debts for less—and the good ones will actually work for free until you see results and savings from their debt relief programs.

 Debt relief is a financial service.
 At the end of the day, you must consider the opportunity cost of enrolling in a debt relief program.
 For many, the uncertainties and unknowns associated with these options may tempt you away from inquiring about them.
 However, there are ways to properly do research and tools to aid you in your decision-making process.
-The best way to gauge whether a debt relief company is a reputable and reliable one is to check out the consumer finance guide to using debt settlement services.
+If you're trying to gauge whether debt relief is a good option for you, feel free to check our article on debt relief and it's consequences.
 If the debt relief company in question passes all the above guidelines and seems accountable then you should consider using them as a veritable financial life raft.
 According to debt.org, more than 189 million Americans have credit cards and on average each household with a credit card carries $8,398 in credit card debt.